rmfaller/DSCheck/README.md

 * Instance(s) returned to a replication topology but with a different hostname
 * Instance(s) off-line beyond the purge delay setting [https://backstage.forgerock.com/docs/ds/5.5/admin-guide/#troubleshoot-repl]()

 Since no environment is failsafe DSCheck provides a way to check and validate data consistency across all replicas.
 The goal of DSCheck is to help operators gain confidence in the consistency of the data.
-If object inconsistency is discovered the offending objects will be listed and the data inconsistency rectified by those who are responsible for the data.
-DSCheck does NOT determine what data is the most correct.
+If object inconsistency is discovered the offending objects will be listed and the data inconsistency rectified by those who are responsible for the data. *DSCheck does NOT determine what data is the most correct*.

 DSCheck is not a real time utility.
 From the time DSCheck starts until completion data could change.
 Depending on the speed in which replication can complete across all instances at certain points in time specific objects may NOT have the exact same data.
 DSCheck can accommodate this by rechecking unmatched objects based on flags/switches selected.

-Running DSCheck is best done using ./scripts/dscheck.sh that enables the setting of environmental parameters.
+Running DSCheck is best done using `./scripts/dscheck.sh` that enables the setting of environmental parameters.
 The script also extracts and processes a list of DNs from each instance in the replication topology.

-Once the preprocessing is complete the actual examining of the each object by checking the etag value is done by ./dist/DSCheck.jar.
+Once the preprocessing is complete the actual examining of the each object by checking the etag value is done by `java -jar ./dist/DSCheck.jar`.

 Running DSCheck can place load on the system running the DSCheck as well as the target DS instances.
 The ldapsearch commands used allow multiple, simultaneous threads of execution.
 DO NOT run DSCheck against a production environment unless you fully understand the potential load impact.
 Off-hours are recommended.